 That’s it.
 It is where I missed it.

-I see Peter today in his old jogger pants.
+I see Peter today in his old faded pants.
 He looked right into my eyes asking, begging.
 It felt cold again like I the way I felt back when I was standing at the podium to give my eulogy.
 My heart was freezing.
 I wish I could dissolve myself because I couldn’t answer his eyes.

 In my head I thought, is that how we lose contact with other people?
 Is that how we lose them along the way?
 I never bothered to ask why when I’ve move on with my life.
 It feels sad.
 It felt like I cut the remaining pieces that ties us up together.